jlafer/flex-plugin-template/README.md

   - TemplatePlugin --> new plugin class name
   - plugin-template --> new plugin name
 - There are explanatory comments that start with the word "Note" throughout the code.
 Feel free to read and delete these.
+- Change the `name` and `description` of your plugin in the `package.json` file.
+- Copy appConfig.example.js in `public` to appConfig.js and ake any changes you need.

 ### Client UI
 The template contains code for a variety of use cases.
 Some should be useful generally whereas other code will demonstrate a technique but you will need to make changes to suit your particulars.
 For example, it demonstrates showing a CRM in Panel2 and it does this with Hubspot.
 So you will probably need to modify this part of the template.